lkotipal/pdxparse/README.md

 ## Known Issues

 * HoI4
-    * random_list with variables won't properly show the variable name currently being fed a straight number to make it work. needs manual checking gf files for editing
+    * ~~random_list with variables won't properly show the variable name currently being fed a straight number to make it work. needs manual checking gf files for editing~~
+    * random_list handles only numbers for the weight OR only variables for the weight
     * ~~add_building_sconstruction doesn't handle the contents of province = {} well. needs manual editing~~
     * script doesn't like improperly formatted localizations, doesn't handle a space in front of l_<language> at the top of file
     * Tags aren't localized to country names